 If the landing and terrain are not near one another, return to floor plan view and make any necessary adjustments to the landing heights.

-Depending on the requirements of your drawing, you may need to make changes to your slope, instead.
+Depending on the requirements of your drawing, you may need to make changes to your slope, or your terrain's Subfloor Height Above Terrain value instead.

 To draw stairs between landings

-Select Build> Stairs> Straight Stairs from the menu, then move your cursor to the landing with the lower Height value.
+Select Build> Stairs> Draw Stairs from the menu, then move your cursor to the landing with the lower Height value.
 Position it near the midpoint of the edge closest to the other landing.

 When your cursor is over the midpoint, a triangular red Midpoint snap indicator will display.
-Click and drag to the midpoint of the other landing's midpoint, then release the mouse button.
+Click and drag to the midpoint of the other landing, then release the mouse button.
 A staircase will be created and will be attached to the two landings.

 Select the stairs and click the Open Object edit button.

-Select 3D> Create Perspective View> Full Overview to see the results so far.
+Create a Camera view to see the results so far.